 Consumers or Businesses – who is going to be your target audience?

-Is there any difference in the development of B2B and B2C marketplace?
+Is there any difference in the development of the B2B and B2C marketplace?

 Today, in eCommerce, Alibaba is the largest business-to-business platform, and Aliexpress is one of the most popular business-to-customer platforms.
 These Chinese platforms are real magical caves of treasures with their secrets.
 Wouldn’t it be exciting to uncover some of them?